dasizis/FEWD_Projects/README.md

 ## Project 3

-A Single Page Application of contacts database.
-Implementation of simulated server which can handle fake Ajax requests.
+A demo server which can handle fake Ajax requests to serve a Single Page Application of contacts database.

 *screenshot*